SerinaSSuzuki/Wind-drift-compensation-analysis/README.md

 inspecting the output figures, until the optimal classification was achieved.
 The GPS tracking plots generated from the final state classification are provided in the file: GPS tracking plot.

+This code contains two separate sections for adding wind data columns, but only one of them actually needed (I left it for recording purpose).
+For a detailed explanation of the wind matching process, refer to code 4.